Spotting Bald Eagles on the Fox River

 The Village of Oswego was founded by its earliest settlers at what is now known as Hudson Crossing Park, where a smooth, shallow limestone shelf allowed safe passage by foot over the Fox River.
 Oswego is now home to an eclectic mix of breweries and craft beer bars, hip boutiques in its downtown shopping district, and scenic natural areas where eagles can be spotted in abundance.

 - Delicious high quality craft beer is served daily at Oswego Brewing Co., a new fixture in vibrant downtown Oswego.

 - Visitors and locals alike can connect with the rich history of the Village of Oswego at the Little White School Museum.

 - Discover downtown shopping, dining, and events to pair with a day of birding at GoOswego.org.

 Follow the bend of the Fox River as it winds south and banks west into Yorkville, where prime eagle spotting can be found at Silver Springs State Park Fish & Wildlife Area.
+From Silver Springs, you'll also have unfettered views of the Farnsworth House, a mid-century masterpiece and icon of American artchitecture.
 Return back to the gem of Yorkville's parks, Bicentennial Riverfront Park in downtown Yorkville, and you'll find plenty to see, drink, eat, and do along the way.

 - Shop one of the Aurora Area's most unique collection of vintage boutiques at the rustic-chic Vintage 71 shops.